wu-json/curse/README.md

 # marionette

-- Should use simple yaml file for configuration; no overlays
+- Should use simple toml file for configuration; no overlays
 - Should have simple start and restart capability
 - Should have ability to view and search output
 - Should have easy shutdown pattern